paulmann/Windows-11-25H2-Update-Script/README.md

 ### 5.2.
 Execution Policy

-If you encounter the error "execution of scripts is disabled on this system", you need to adjust the PowerShell execution policy.
+If you encounter the error "execution of scripts is disabled on this system", adjust the PowerShell execution policy.

 #### Option 1: One-time bypass (Recommended for security)
 ```powershell